8th Canadian Hussars (Princess Louise's): Post World War II

 In 1950, the regiment was called upon to provide men for service with the Special Force which was raised and deployed to Korea, and in 1951 "Y" Troop was organized for service with the 27th Canadian Infantry Brigade in Germany.

-On 29 January 1957, it was decided that a third armoured regiment would be formed in the Canadian Army.
+On 29 January 1957, it was decided that a third Regular armoured regiment would be formed in the Canadian Army.
 As a result, the regiment was honoured with the privilege of providing its name to the new regiment.
 This resulted in the change of the regiment's name to the 8th Canadian Hussars (Princess Louise's).
-The Regular Regiment served in Gagetown, New Brunswick, Petawawa, Ontario, the Sinai, Cyprus, Iserlohn (Fort Beausejour), Soest and Lahr, West Germany.
+The Regular regiment served in Gagetown, New Brunswick, Petawawa, Ontario, the Sinai, Cyprus, Iserlohn (Fort Beauséjour), Soest and Lahr, West Germany.

-Cpl.
-Paul R. Wallace and Tpr.
-Adrian A. Bons died while deployed to the Sinai as part of the United Nations Emergency Force on 27 November 1964.
+Corporal Paul R. Wallace and Trooper Adrian A. Bons died while deployed to the Sinai as part of the United Nations Emergency Force on 27 November 1964.

-In the summer of 1965, the regiment was deployed from their base at Petawawa, Ontario on a peacekeeping mission for the United Nations to the island nation of Cyprus.
-Tpr.
-Lennard W. Nass died on 27 September 1966 while deployed to Cyprus as part of the United Nations Force in Cyprus.
+In the summer of 1965, the regiment was deployed from their base at Petawawa, Ontario, on a peacekeeping mission for the United Nations to the island nation of Cyprus.
+Trooper Lennard W. Nass died on 27 September 1966 while deployed to Cyprus as part of the United Nations Force in Cyprus.

-The regiment has participated in several "aid to the civil authority" missions in recent history.
-In the summer of 1990 the regiment sent a troop sized force to the province of Quebec in Cougars to assist in Canadian Forces Operations in the Oka Crisis.
+The regiment has participated in several missions in aid to the civil authority.
+In the summer of 1990 the regiment sent a troop-sized force to the province of Quebec in Cougars to assist in Canadian Forces operations in the Oka Crisis.
 In the 1998 Ice Storm, the regiment provided a platoon-sized force to assist in the maintenance of infrastructure in the community of St. George, New Brunswick.
-In the fall of 1998, the regiment provided soldiers to the recovery effort for Swiss Air Flight 111.
+In the fall of 1998, the regiment provided soldiers to the recovery effort for Swissair Flight 111.

 In 2004, 8CH became an armoured reconnaissance unit, in place of its previous designation as simply an armoured unit.
-Along with this trade change the unit was given the new Mercedes-Benz G-Wagon, a Jeep-like vehicle more suited to their new role as reconnaissance.
+Along with this trade change the unit was given the new Mercedes-Benz G-Wagen, a Jeep-like vehicle more suited to their new role as reconnaissance.
 The unit is stationed at the Moncton and Sussex detachments of CFB Gagetown, New Brunswick.
-Its Colonel-in-Chief is The Princess Royal.
+Its colonel-in-chief is The Princess Royal.